fortedigital/Optimizely.ContentUsage/README.md

 It lists the available content types and its instances (blocks or pages), published throughout the website.

+## How to use?

+To make it work in your CMS 12 web app:
+1. Install the `Forte.EpiContentUsage` NuGet
+2. Add `services.AddEpiContentUsage();` where you register services

+---

 ## Foundation

 For demo purposes the solution uses [Foundation](https://github.com/episerver/Foundation).